dmerejkowsky/blog/content/post/0071-giving-mypy-a-go.md

 Those may be true, but they are hard to measure.

-So I ask myself something something else:
+So I asked myself something else:

 * One: even with everything else (linters, tests, reviews ...), were there bugs that only type annotations would catch?
 * Two: were the changes required to have mypy run without errors improving the quality of the code?

 I know the second question is a bit subjective.
 I'm still going to use this metric because it's one that really matters to me.

+## Choosing a project

+To test this hypothesis, I needed an existing project.
+I used [tsrc](https://github.com/SuperTanker/tsrc), the command-line tool we use [at work](https://tanker.io) to manage multiple git repositories and automate GitHub and GitLab review automation.[^1]

+I chose it because:

+* It's not too big, so the experiment will not take too long.
+* It's not too small, so we'll have enough experimental data.

-The protocol will thus be:
+## The protocol

+So here is the protocol I used:

-* Use the gradual typing loop until everything is type-annotated.
+* Go through the gradual typing loop until everything is type-annotated.
 * Make a note of every non-trivial patch.
 (That is anything that is *not* just adding annotations)
 * When the loop is finished, take a look at each of the patch, and ask if a bug was found, and whether it improved the quality of the code.